InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

 ```
 COvFyGBOvFyGBAbAAAENAPCAAOAAAAAAAAAAAEEUACCKAAA.IFoEUQQgAIQwgIwQABAEAAAAOIAACAIAAAAQAIAgEAACEAAAAAgAQBAAAAAAAGBAAgAAAAAAAFAAECAAAgAAQARAEQAAAAAJAAIAAgAAAYQEAAAQmAgBC3ZAYzUw
 ```
-Because the publisher does not support OOB legal bases, the dot-delimited _**[DisclosedVendors](#disclosed-vendors)**_ segment at the end of the TC String is removed when requested form the CMP API:
+Because the publisher does not support OOB legal bases, the dot-delimited _**[DisclosedVendors](#disclosed-vendors)**_ segment at the end of the TC String is removed when requested from the CMP API:

 [ _**[Core](#the-core-string)**_ ]
 ```